-2 SOURCE: World Bank.
+2 World Bank.
 World Development Indicators 2011.

-3. Women's empowerment:

-In PNG a large rural majority of women participate in the informal economy as entrepreneurs and mostly subsistence agriculture.
+Women's Empowerment: In PNG a large rural majority of women participate in the informal economy as entrepreneurs and mostly subsistence agriculture.
 More opportunities and incentives through policy need to be provided to encourage women to transition and enable greater participation in the formal spaces of the labour market, through registered business.
 Such opportunities are not yet widely understood and explored among policymakers or women.
-The WBA advocates for women's rights to justice, health, education, and for those living with disability.
+The Women's Business Agenda (WBA)advocates for women's rights to justice, health, education, and for those living with disability.